x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/specify-who-can-install-and-manage-add-ins-exchange-2013-help.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).

-## What do you want to do?

-### Assign administrators the permissions required to install and manage add-ins for your organization
+## Assign administrators the permissions required to install and manage add-ins for your organization

-#### Use the EAC to assign permissions to administrators
+### Use the EAC to assign permissions to administrators

 You can use the EAC to assign administrators the permissions required to install and manage add-ins that available from the Office Store for your organization.
 For detailed information about how to do this, see [Manage role groups](http://technet.microsoft.com/library/ab9b7a3b-bf67-4ba1-bde5-8e6ac174b82c.aspx).

-### Assign users the permissions required to install and manage add-ins for their own use
+## Assign users the permissions required to install and manage add-ins for their own use

-#### Use the EAC to assign permissions to users
+### Use the EAC to assign permissions to users

 You can use the EAC to assign users the permissions required to view and modify custom add-ins for their own use.
 For detailed information about how to do this, see [Manage role groups](http://technet.microsoft.com/library/ab9b7a3b-bf67-4ba1-bde5-8e6ac174b82c.aspx).